Megaparsec tutorial

 -> m (Either (ParseError (Token s) e) a)

-Here is a complete program demonstrating typical usage of observing
+Here is a complete program demonstrating typical usage of observing:

 {-# LANGUAGE OverloadedStrings #-}